slarkdarr/slarkdarr/README.md

 - 👯 I’m looking to collaborate on Python or C Problem
 - 💬 Ask me about anything :relaxed:
 - 🥅 My Goals: Becoming an expert in Computer Engineering and being a highly-skilled Software Engineer :computer:
 - ⚡ Fun Facts: Besides programming, I like to play piano and guitar :musical_keyboard: :guitar:.
 I love classical music :musical_score:.
-I've been playing musical instrument since i was five.
+I've been some playing musical instruments since i was five.

 ### Connect with me: